 Erlang Factory organises regular Erlang conferences around the world.
 By tradition, the annual Erlang User Conference is held in May in Stockholm (Erlang's birthplace).

 Academic conferences about functional programming are also attended by a few Erlang users.
 The International Conference on Functional Programming usually includes an Erlang workshop.

 Erlounge and User Groups

 Every so often, someone puts out an invitation on erlang-questions to informally discuss Erlang over a few beers.
 Past Erlounges have been in Sweden (Stockholm), Scotland, the USA (Atlanta, New York, Chicago, North Carolina, Schaumburg, Seattle, SF Bay area, Arlington, Washington DC), France (Paris), China (I can't read the characters which described the location), Italy, Germany (Aachen), Poland (Krakow), New Zealand (Wellington) and others.
-There's a Trapexit page listing known usergroups.
+There's a wiki page on erlangcentral.org listing known usergroups.

 There are several mailing lists devoted to Erlang:

 This list carries announcements about new releases of Erlang, patches, etc. All posts to erlang-announce also appear in erlang-questions.